MarcoStucchi/ProtectionOverload/docs/gdb commands.md

 ## QEMU

-The following commands are used to trigger QEMU emulator
+The following commands are used to trigger QEMU emulation

 **Launch QEMU** board lm3s6965evb
 #####
     qemu-system-arm -M lm3s6965evb -kernel build/test_protection_overload_arm.elf -semihosting -S -gdb tcp::1234

+The following options are included in the command:
+- -S → Starts QEMU but halts execution.
+- -gdb tcp::1234 → Opens a GDB server on port 1234.

-##
+## GDB

+GDB can be launched on a different PowerShell window

+**Launch GDB**
+#####
+    arm-none-eabi-gdb build/test_protection_overload_arm.elf

+**Connect to target**

+#####
+    target remote localhost:1234